TheBubbleDuck/formgrabber/README.md

-FormGrabber for Grabbing!
+formgrabber.js for Grabbing!
 =========================

 Description
 ---------------------

-FormGrabber is a simple jQuery plugin for grabbing datas from a form.
+formgrabber.js is a simple jQuery plugin for grabbing datas from a form.
 It is still being polished, so forgive me (this is my first real one).

 Why?
 ----